2,000-Year-Old Roman Wooden Bridge Unearthed in Switzerland

-A 2000-Year-Old Wooden Roman Bridge Discovered in SwitzerlandDuring construction work in the canton of Bern, unearthed the remains of a wooden bridge dating back to the Roman era, approximately 2000 years old.
-Experts have called this discovery one of the most significant in the region in recent decades.
+A 2,000-Year-Old Wooden Roman Bridge Discovered in SwitzerlandDuring construction work in the Canton of Bern, workers unearthed the remains of a wooden bridge dating back to the Roman era, approximately 2,000 years old.
+Archaeologists are calling it one of the region’s most significant discoveries in decades.

 What Did the Researchers Reveal?

-The archaeological service of the canton of Bern reported that over 300 oak piles were found in the groundwater at the site of the former Zihl River.
-These findings indicate that there was once a large built by the ancient Romans.
+The archaeological service of the Canton of Bern reported that over 300 oak piles were found in the groundwater at the site of the former Zihl River.
+These findings indicate that there was once a large bridge built by the ancient Romans.

 Dendrochronological studies (the analysis of tree rings) confirmed that the bridge underwent multiple repairs and reconstructions over several centuries.